How CBD Oil Combines The Best Attributes Of Each

 - CBD (cannabidiol) is a phytocannabinoid found in Cannabis sativa and found in high hemp and even in low amounts in flax seeds.

 - Cannabinoids are classified into two groups based on where they are found: phytocannabinoids (plant) and endocannabinoids (mammals)

 - There are certain cannabinoids found in both plants and animals – Anandamide is found in chocolate but is also created naturally in the brain.

 - All mammals have receptors that cannabinoids can attach to – there are two main receptors: CB1 and CB2 – these receptors and the cannabinoids are collectively called the endocannabinoid system (ECS).

 - The ECS plays a vital role in regulating and maintaining internal balance despite outside factors.

 - For example, your body is always working to keep your internal temperature always relatively the same despite changes in your environment’s temperature.

-- Unfortunately for some threats, your body uses extreme methods to deal with them such as anxiety and inflammation – if the ECS is inactive, natural and good anxiety and inflammation will become out of control, which often happens.
+- Unfortunately for some threats, your body uses extreme methods to deal with them, such as anxiety and inflammation – if the ECS is inactive, natural and good stress and inflammation will become out of control, which often happens.